Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

 Since any nearest-neighbor strictly local operator from the bond algebra can be constructed from nearest-neighbor generators, the 13 independent strictly local terms can be understood from Eq.~(\ref{eq:spin1XYpair}); indeed, we find that the dimension of the two-site algebra, i.e., $\lgen S^x_j S^x_{j+1} + S^y_j S^y_{j+1}, (S^z_j)^2, (S^z_{j+1})^2, (S^z_j + S^z_{j+1})(1 - S^z_j S^z_{j+1}) \rgen$, is $13$, and we have verified that the 13 terms obtained in \cite{mark2020eta} span this two-site algebra (see App.~\ref{subsec:SMproj} for some details).
 This exercise can also be repeated to construct three- and more-site strictly local $U(1)$-symmetric operators that annihilate the QMBS, without resorting to numerical searches.
-However, the construction of the extensive local operator \#12 is not so straightforward.
-Since this term resembles the DMI term in the case of the spin-1/2 ferromagnetic tower (see Sec.~\ref{subsubsec:DMIterm}), we expect its derivation to proceed analogously.
-The derivation is simplified by first unitarily transforming the $\pi$-bimagnon QMBS Eq.~(\ref{eq:spin1XYQMBS}) to the $0$-momentum-bimagnon tower, see App.~\ref{subsec:unitaryspin1xy} for details of this transformation.
-Under this transformation, the extensive local term of \#12 with consecutive sites on different sublattices exactly maps onto itself up to an overall unimportant sign.
-The $0$-bimagnon tower is easier to work with since one need not worry about the sublattice structure that is important to keep track of for the specific extensive local term in the $\pi$-bimagnon case.
-The extensive local term and the bond algebra corresponding to the $0$-bimagnon tower can then be exactly mapped onto those of the spin-1/2 ferromagnetic tower and the cyclic DMI term, and we refer the readers to App.~D of \cite{mark2020eta} and our App.~\ref{app:S1XY} for the details.
-We can then understand the derivation of the full cyclic extensive local term \#12 from the bond algebra generators by iteratively generating the cyclic term on increasingly larger loops with even or odd number of sites.
-To begin, we first numerically verify that the three-site term [similar to $D^\alpha_{j,j+1,j+2}$ in Eq.~(\ref{eq:FMscarsimplegens})] can be generated using the nearest-neighbor generators of the corresponding bond algebra for the $0$-bimagnon QMBS [obtained by applying the sublattice transformation on those of Eq.~(\ref{eq:spin1XYpair}), see Eqs.~(\ref{eq:tmAS1kpi}) and (\ref{eq:tmAS1k0}) for explicit expressions], on sites $\{j,j+1\}$ and $\{j+1,j+2\}$.
-We then proceed similar to App.~\ref{subsec:fullDMI} to apply permutation operators, which are in the corresponding bond algebra, see App.~\ref{subsec:permspin1xy}, on these terms and eventually derive the cyclic extensive local term with periodic boundary conditions.
+The construction of the extensive local operator \#12 is not so straightforward, and its derivation proceeds similar to that of the DMI term in the case of the spin-1/2 ferromagnetic tower (see Sec.~\ref{subsubsec:FMQMBSTypeII}).
+For simplicity, we first unitarily transform the $\pi$-bimagnon QMBS Eq.~(\ref{eq:spin1XYQMBS}) to the $0$-momentum-bimagnon tower [see App.~\ref{subsec:unitaryspin1xy} for details of this transformation], and the operator \#12 with consecutive sites on different sublattices exactly maps onto itself up to an overall unimportant sign.
+The bond algebra corresponding to the $0$-bimagnon tower exactly maps onto that of the spin-1/2 ferromagnetic tower [we refer the readers to App.~D of \cite{mark2020eta} and our App.~\ref{app:S1XY} for the details], and the operator \#12 maps onto the DMI term of Eq.~(\ref{eq:DMIHamil}).
+We can then directly follow the derivation of the DMI term in the algebra $\tmA^{\FM}_{\scar}$.
+To begin, we first numerically verify that the three-site term [similar to $D^\alpha_{j,j+1,j+2}$ in Eq.~(\ref{eq:FMscarsimplegens})] can be generated using the nearest-neighbor generators of the bond algebra for the $0$-bimagnon QMBS on sites $\{j,j+1\}$ and $\{j+1,j+2\}$.
+We then apply permutation operators, which are also in the bond algebra, on these terms and eventually derive the cyclic extensive local term with PBC.
 Since the $\pi$-bimagnon QMBS of Eq.~(\ref{eq:spin1XYQMBS}) and the $0$-bimagnon QMBS are unitarily related, the same derivation hence works for the extensive local term in the former case, up to some extra sign factors obtained from the sublattice transformation.
 Moreover, it is also possible to use the analogy to the spin-1/2 cyclic DMI term and repeat the arguments in App.~\ref{subsec:DMIimpossible} essentially verbatim to show that this extensive local term of Eq.~(\ref{eq:S1asasum}) for the $0$-bimagnon QMBS cannot be expressed as a sum of strictly local terms that annihilate the QMBS; and a similar statement is true for the extensive local term in the $\pi$-bimagnon case due to the sublattice transformation.
+This shows that the \#12 of Eq.~(\ref{eq:S1asasum}) is a Type II operator in $\mA^{(\XY)}_{\scar}$.
+Finally, due the similar structures of this algebra $\mA^{(\XY)}_{\scar}$ to the ferromagnetic case, we conjecture the statements Conjs.~\ref{conj:exhaustivechars} and \ref{conj:equalspacing} in this case too.